2013 St Andelain Sauvignon Blanc

 Keeping The Dream Alive / A Tour de Force

 St Andelain is our homage to the incomparable late Didier Dagueneau.
-Born from a single organic vineyard, the grapes were destemmed and allowed 36 hours of skin contact to create unique richness and depth.
+Born from a single organic vineyard, the grapes were partially destemmed and allowed 36 hours of skin contact to create unique richness and depth.
 After pressing we barrel fermented and aged for 16 months in Didier’s creation, the Cigar Barrel.
 There is no malolactic fermentation to preserve acidity, verve and length.

 St Andelain is a true expression of Soliste wines: Exceptional vineyards, meticulous grape selection, elegant balance of acidity and aromatics, to create wines of great complexity and finesse.

 Tasting Notes: If Raveneau had made Sauvignon Blanc…